ajbeach2/django-vue/README.md

 # django-vue

 Django Vue scaffold.
 Runs with docker-compose.
-Requires nginx so that the vue.js front end can leverage cookie based auth within Django.
+Uses nginx as reverse proxy and single origin to front and backend

 ## Running
 ```docker-compose up```